Learn to lead short, accessible programs on 5 common agricultural law subjects for your community

 What is expected of the Fellows?

-We expect that Fellows will seek opportunities to deliver one of the five presentations in their community over the winter of 2023-24.
+We expect that Fellows will seek opportunities to deliver at least one of the five presentations in their community sometime between November 2024 – December 2025.
 Fellows can integrate a presentation into a program they’re already running, such as a beginning farmer training program.
 Other options include pitching a session at a nearby conference and partnering with a local organization to host a webinar.

 We are also eager to support our Fellow alums in hosting additional farm law presentations.
 The honorarium is just for the Fellowship period, but you can expect ongoing support in the form of presentation templates and a platform to collaborate with cohort-members and Farm Commons staff on additional presentations.